 For the majority of transactions, if SD is paid on an instrument giving effect to the agreement and no SDRT has been paid, then the SDRT charge is cancelled under the provisions of Section 92(3) Finance Act 1986 provided that the conditions in Section 92(1A) and (1B) Finance Act 1986 are met.

-If SDRT has already been paid Section 92(2) Finance Act 1986 allows for repayment of the SDRT if an instrument is subsequently stamped with the appropriate SD.
-But it is not possible to use the previous payment of SDRT to discharge the SD as the legislation is clear that the SDRT can only be repaid if the document has been stamped.
-So a further payment to discharge the SD must be made before repayment of the SDRT can be considered.
+If SDRT has already been paid Section 92(2) Finance Act 1986 allows for repayment of the SDRT if an instrument is subsequently stamped with the appropriate SD or is relieved or exempt from SD.
+An earlier payment of SDRT cannot be used to discharge a payment of SD on an instrument that is sent to Stamp Taxes for stamping.
+A further payment of SD is required in order for the instrument to be stamped before a repayment of the earlier SDRT paid can be considered

 It should be noted that the position is different with regard to transfers to depositaries and clearance services where a higher rate of both SDRT and SD applies.
 In these circumstances Sections 93(3) and 96(5) Finance Act 1986 allow for any SD paid to be offset against the SDRT liability and not to discharge it.
 So, if the SDRT liability is greater than the SD paid the difference will still be due.